ahmedel-bar/Writeups/TryHackMe/Splunk 3/Splunk_3.md

-### Q7: What is the name of the text file that was successfully uploaded into the S3 bucket while it was publicly accessible?
-Answer guidance: Provide just the file name and extension, not the full path.
+### Q7: What is the name of the text file that was successfully uploaded into the S3 bucket while it was publicly accessible?Answer guidance: Provide just the file name and extension, not the full path.
 (Example: filename.docx instead of /mylogs/web/filename.docx)

 in source type I found that there was one related to `s3`